pfrazee/fuego/README.md

 Everything is subject to change.

 ## Background

-Fuego was created to provide a shared social hacking space.
-Users can actively experiment with applications, UI elements, data-schemas, and formats, while still interacting around a shared dataset.
-It is chaotic, messy, and damn fun.

 Fuego was built for [Beaker](https://beakerbrowser.com), a browser that uses the [Dat peer-to-peer hypermedia protocol](http://dat-data.com).
 Fuego interacts with Beaker's p2p protocol to let users rapidly fork, share, and deploy applications.